ernolfur/CSC212GradeBook/docs/commands.md

 # Program Commands

 ### Sort
-outputs student name and average grade from lowest to highest Delete: deletes student information by name search
+outputs student name and average grade from lowest to highest

 ### Append
 append new student information to .csv file